FAQs about the World Watch List

 The numbers listed above are likely much lower than reality, but they are based on what has been reported.
 It is very difficult to get complete data, especially in situations of civil conflict and war.

-How many Christians are persecuted worldwide?
+How many Christians are under persecution because of their faith?